Recovery model: Empowerment and building a secure base

 Building a positive culture of healing is essential in the recovery approach.
 Since recovering is a long process, a strong supportive network can be helpful.
-Appropriate housing, a sufficient income, freedom from violence, and adequate access to health care have also been proposed as important tools to empowering someone and increasing her/his self-sufficiency.
+Appropriate housing, a sufficient income, freedom from violence, and adequate access to health care have also been proposed as important tools to empowering someone and increasing their self-sufficiency.
 Empowerment and self-determination are said to be important to recovery for reducing the social and psychological effects of stress and trauma.
 Women's Empowerment Theory suggests that recovery from mental illness, substance abuse, and trauma requires helping survivors understand their rights so they can increase their capacity to make autonomous choices.
 This can mean develop the confidence for independent assertive decision making and help-seeking which translates into proper medication and active self care practices.
 Achieving social inclusion and overcoming challenging social stigma and prejudice about mental distress/disorder/difference is also an important part of empowerment.
 Advocates of Women's Empowerment Theory argue it is important to recognize that a recovering person's view of self is perpetuated by stereotypes and combating those narratives.
 Empowerment according to this logic requires reframing a survivor's view of self and the world.
 In practice, empowerment and building a secure base require mutually supportive relationships between survivors and service providers, identifying a survivor's existing strengths, and an awareness of the survivor's trauma and cultural context.